-The Management Board has assessed the going concern assumption, as part of the preparation of the financial statements, and disclosed this in the Financial Statements (note 2.2 Going Concern).
-The Management Board states that if the Company does not complete a business combination within 24 months after the settlement of the IPO (November 19, 2023), the Ordinary Shares and Public Warrants will be delisted and the company must be dissolved and liquidated.
-Management indicates this is a material uncertainty, which may cast significant doubt about the ability to continue as a going concern.
+The Board has assessed the going concern assumption, as part of the preparation of the Financial Statements, and disclosed this in the Financial Statements (note 2.2 Going Concern).
+The Board states that at the extraordinary General meeting of shareholders on November 17, 2023, it has been conducted that the Company will extend the Business Combination Deadline by twelve months until November 17, 2024, or such earlier date as announced by the Company.